The Steaming Poo of a Dog

 around subjects, doing

-his upmost (as would
+his upmost (as would any

-any good host) to make us feel
+good host) to make us feel

 welcome.

-It is a curious one, us,
+It’s a curious one,

-artists, invading his
+us artists, invading his

-small town and in turn
+small town … and in turn

-him invading, our curated
+him invading our curated

 temporary settlement.
-I

-sense his talk is
+I sense his talk is

 testing tolerance.

 Yet.
 He stays.
-Him, His dog,
+Him,

-his dinner scabbed on
+his dog, his dinner

-his chin and his poo in
+and his poo in

-his plastic bag causing
+his plastic bag

-condensation.
 He stays.

 As Alan and I disperse to

-the local Ale House, he
+the local Ale House.

-stays.
 Welcome to Wolsingham.

 Thankyou.